 The implementation of the IFRS 9 accounting standard affects the calculation of own funds because of the possibility of applying a transitional arrangement in relation to the IFRS 9 effect, which is incorporated in the CRR.
-The new accounting rules resulted in an increase in the total impairment account from 31 December 2017 to 1 January 2018.
+The transition to the IFRS 9 standard resulted in an increase in the total impairment account from 31 December 2017 to 1 January 2018.

 The transitional arrangement may be applied in order to phase-in the effect of IFRS 9 when calculating own funds.

-The transitional arrangement was originally divided into a static and a dynamic component, but an adjustment due to Covid-19 means that the arrangement now consists of two dynamic components and one unchanged static component.
+The original transitional arrangement, which contained a static and a dynamic component, expired in March 2023 and has thus been fully phased in.
+The COVID-19 pandemic resulted in an adjustment to the arrangement in the form of a new dynamic component, which will be phased in until March developments in the impairment account for stages 1 and 2 for the period.